microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCaseCustodianUserSource.md

 # New-MgSecurityCaseEdiscoveryCaseCustodianUserSource

 ## SYNOPSIS
-Create new navigation property to userSources for security
+Create a new userSource object associated with an eDiscovery custodian.

 ## SYNTAX